nbasargin/WebSurfels/README_DEV.md

+Currently, all code is in one single package for simplicity.
+Later, three packages might be created: library, ui and server.

+### Experimental setup with three npm packages

+This structure is currently not available

 There are three npm packages in this repository:
 - `web-surfels-lib` contains the main codebase
 - `web-surfels-ui` is an angular project demonstrating how to use the lib in the browser